Home » Recipes » Peanut Butter Energy Balls (gluten-free, dairy free, and refined sugar-free)

 Can you eat raw oats?

 While we don’t recommend eating raw oats straight with a spoon, you absolutely can eat them in their raw form!
-On their own, oats can taste fairly bland and are not the most palatable texture.
-But, when combined with the other ingredients in this recipe, they help to create the chewy texture that binds these energy balls together.
+When combined with the other ingredients in this recipe, they help create the chewy texture that binds these energy balls together.

-All of the ingredients in this recipe are naturally gluten-free, however we recommend reading labels of the products you are using before serving to someone with a gluten intolerance.
+All of the ingredients in this recipe are naturally gluten-free.
+However, we recommend reading the labels of the products you are using to ensure that there is no risk of cross-contamination and that they’re certified as being gluten-free.

 Peanut Butter Energy Balls